W3C DOM Compatibility - Core

 nodeName contains all functionalities of tagName, plus a few more.
 Therefore nodeName is always the better choice.

-• In IE (all versions) the tagName of a comment node is !
+• In IE8 and lower the tagName of a comment node is !

 The DOM tree